PedroLopes/openEMSstim/apps/python/README-python-apps.md

 1. ``self.left_player_lost_stimulation = ems_command(1,100,2000)`` [line 73]
 2. ``self.right_player_lost_stimulation = ems_command(2,100,2000)``[line 74]

-Or found more iteresting places of the game to trigger EMS commands, maybe to counter the players' input (if you hit the keys to move… EMS prevents you from doing so!).
+Or found more interesting places of the game to trigger EMS commands, maybe to counter the players' input (if you hit the keys to move… EMS prevents you from doing so!).

 ### License and Liability